 "As someone who has been on the sidelines and tried to make those diagnoses - they often can't be made in five minutes.
 So, having five minutes is a whole lot better than having one minute, but it's still not adequate."

 Away from the elite game, the rugby world was saddened by the tragic death of 14-year-old Ben Robinson in January 2011 while playing for his school team in Northern Ireland.
 Ben was momentarily knocked unconscious during the game, but crucially, was not removed from the field of play.
-After being involved in a subsequent barrage of heavy tackles, he collapsed on the pitch and later died in hospital.
+After being involved in a subsequent barrage of heavy tackles, and concussion-tested three times, he collapsed on the pitch and later died in hospital.